 6.26.2 Guidance to language users

-Use a compiler, or other tool, that can detect dead or deactivated code.

-Use a coverage tool to check that the test suite causes every statement to be executed.
+Follow the guidance of ISO/IEC 24772-1:2019 clause 6.26.5.

 Use an editor or other tool that can transform a block of code to comments to do so with dead or deactivated code.

 Use a version control tool to maintain older versions of code when needed to preserve development history.